Cambridge & East Anglia

 The North Norfolk Coast

-Renowned for its spectacular coastline, its glorious beaches, its flora and fauna and its historic villages and market towns, the North Norfolk Coast is a designated Area of Outstanding Natural Beauty (AONB) and a Site of Special Scientific Interest (SSSI) of European importance for wildlife.
+Renowned for its spectacular coastline and its glorious beaches – to say nothing of its historic villages and market towns – the North Norfolk Coast is a designated National Landscape, an area of outstanding natural beauty, and a Site of Special Scientific Interest (SSSI) of European importance for wildlife.

 Blakeney

 Blakeney's sheltered haven brought it international importance and prosperity.
-It was granted a market charter in 1222 and, other with Cley, Wiveton and Salthouse provided three ships for Edward II’s navy in 1322.
+It was granted a market charter in 1222 and, together with Cley, Wiveton and Salthouse, provided three ships for Edward II’s navy in 1322.
 By the early 15th century, Blakeney was one of the few ports permitted to trade in horses, gold and silver, which contributed to the town's growing wealth.
-Land reclamation and the silting up of navigable channels, coupled with increasingly larger vessels, brought its international importance to an end.
+Land reclamation and the silting up of navigable channels, coupled with increasingly larger vessels, brought its importance to an end.

 D4 Saturday, 13 June